josiahtripp/Snake/README.md

 # Snake
-Simple Snake game made using raylib graphics API and C
+A simple Snake game made using Raylib and C

+Developed for use on Windows machines